sclegg99/Project-4-Advanced-Lane-Finding/writeup_template.md

-## Writeup Template

-### You can use this file as a template for your writeup if you want to submit it as a markdown file, but feel free to use some other method and submit a pdf if you prefer.

----
+# Project 4--Advanced Lane Finding

+# *Rubic Points*

 **Advanced Lane Finding Project**

-The goals / steps of this project are the following:
+## The goals / steps of this project are the following:
 * Compute the camera calibration matrix and distortion coefficients given a set of chessboard images.
 * Apply a distortion correction to raw images.
 * Use color transforms, gradients, etc., to create a thresholded binary image.